ikawrakow/ik_llama.cpp/github-data/discussions/562 - AMD GPU Vulkan & ROCm_HIP Discussion.md

 > A path allowing AMD GPUs to be used e.g. RX 7900 XTX 24GB VRAM

 But a port of the mainline Vulkan back-end to `ik_llama.cpp` without the additions that make `ik_llama.cpp` faster for CUDA and CPU inference has zero benefits.
 People can simply use `llama.cpp` with their AMD GPUs.

+> 👤 **firecoperana** replied on **2025-07-02** at **14:32:39**
+>
+> Another benefit is to people who have both nvidia and amd or even intel GPUs.
+They can use RPC to load different backends or just use vulkan to use non CUDA GPU to offload more weights to vram.

 > 👤 **ikawrakow** replied on **2025-07-02** at **14:43:52**
 >